 The above diagnoses among men and women did not vary much by age.
-Injuries and diagnoses of the muscles and skeleton ranked among the most frequent diagnoses for men of all ages.
+Conditions of the muscles and skeleton, injuries, digestive disorders, and respiratory diseases were among the most frequent diagnoses for men of all ages.
 Among women, the most frequently reported diagnoses were for genitourinary conditions, disorders of the muscles and skeleton, and respiratory diseases.